tardate/LittleArduinoProjects/Electronics101/BJT/Comparator/README.md

 The most useful references I found were:

-* [Electronic Principles](https://www.goodreads.com/book/show/942642.Electronic_Principles) which presents a simplified schematic of an IC comparatorin section 22-13, p853
+* [Electronic Principles](https://www.goodreads.com/book/show/942642.Electronic_Principles) which presents a simplified schematic of an IC comparator in section 22-13, p853
 * [Art of Electronics](https://www.goodreads.com/book/show/569775.The_Art_of_Electronics) 2.22 Temperature controller, p105 - a circuit that includes a BJT comparator in the control circuit

 ## Design